nixworks/public/news/2011/02/18/README.md

 _Context: Obama Administration, abortion, health care, regulation_

 ### [The United States House of Representatives blocks Federal funding for Planned Parenthood. ](/news/2011/02/18/the-united-states-house-of-representatives-blocks-federal-funding-for-planned-parenthood.md)
-_Context: Government of the United States, Planned Parenthood, U.S. House_
+_Context: Government of the United States, Planned Parenthood, United States House of Representatives_

 ### [The U.S. state of Wisconsin has demonstrations in the tens of thousands against a bill forcing public service workers to pay increased pension costs, increased healthcare coverage as well as stripping them of almost all union rights.
 Senators yesterday fled the state to Illinois. ](/news/2011/02/18/the-u-s-state-of-wisconsin-has-demonstrations-in-the-tens-of-thousands-against-a-bill-forcing-public-service-workers-to-pay-increased-pensi.md)
 _Context: Illinois, Senate, Wisconsin, state_